HassounLab/PER_BRENDA/README.md

 PERBRENDA converts the provided BRENDA text file into a JSON structure which mirrors BRENDA's structure.
 This intuitive design allows a user to quickly and easily perform queries for desired information across various enzymes.
 Additionally included is the BRENDAExtract interface which allows for simple query requests from a template.

-# Getting Started
+# Dependencies
 `Python 3.8`
+`pandas`

 # How to parse the textfile?
 `Python BRENDAParser.py --ifile brenda_download.txt --ofile parsed.json` *optionally --efile error.json*

+**How to extract**<br>
+Extractions are available for provided

-# How to query the json?
+# How to extract from the json?
-`Python BRENDAExtract.py --ifile parsed.json --templatefile template.json --ofile query.json` *optionally --csvfile brenda.csv --compoundfile comps.txt*
+`Python BRENDAExtract.py --ifile parsed.json --templatefile template.json --ofile extract.json` *optionally --csvfile brenda.csv --compoundfile comps.txt*

 Avaliable fields are as follows: